ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Location Update
 -----------------------------------------------------

 Devices that can determine their location can choose to notify the Internet of Things Foundation server about location changes.
-In order to update the location, the device needs to create DeviceData instance with the DeviceLocation object.
+In order to update the location, the device needs to create DeviceData instance with the DeviceLocation object first.

 .. code:: java